Gregory-McEver/AEGIS-Protocol/design veto/DV-002-windows-platform.md

 ## Closing Declaration

-AEGIS design decisions are governed by **evidence and invariants**, not convenience.
+AEGIS does not ignore Windows.

-Platform neutrality is explicitly rejected where it compromises system integrity.
+AEGIS refuses to be governed by it.

-This veto preserves architectural coherence and long-term trustworthiness.
+This veto preserves architectural integrity, authority boundaries, and long-term trustworthiness.

 ---